 Lieutenant Colonel A.J.
 McCausland

 A Toronto native, Alan Joseph McCausland was born on 9 June 1887.
-He enlisted as a private in the Queen’s Own Rifles in 1903.
-At the outbreak of the war in 1914, he was a militia captain with the 36th Peel Regiment.
-At the age of twenty-eight, he was one of the youngest battalion commanders.
-He led the 74th overseas in March 1916, but the unit was subsequently broken up in England to provide reinforcements.
+He enlisted as a private in the Queen’s Own Rifles in 1903, and at the outbreak of the war was a militia captain with the 36th Peel Regiment.
+At the age of twenty-eight, he was one of the youngest men appointed to battalion command when authorized to raise the 74th from Peel and York counties.
+He sailed overseas in March 1916, and his unit provided reinforcements for Ontario battalions at the front.

 An advocate for veterans, McCausland became president of the Canadian Army & Navy Veterans’ Association in 1919.
+“One of the best things which would result from the war would be the associations which had been formed overseas,” McCausland stressed, and he “could not agree with some people who took the view that the men should hustle back into civilian life and forget all.”
 Following the death of his father in 1923, he took over business operations of McCausland Limited, a family-owned stained glass studio.
-McCausland Limited produced stained glass war memorials, such as the windows in the Kingston Memorial Hall.
+McCausland Limited produced stained glass war memorials, such as the windows in Kingston Memorial Hall.